AlphabetsAlphabets/gdb.nvim/FEATURES.md

 Currently there are types of features.
 Priority and quality of life.
 Priority is well, priority.
 And quality of life are features which are nice to have.

 ## Priority
-- Tab completion for file names when prompts are enabled.
-For both specifying source and binary files.
 - Closing the entire tab created for the debugging session when either the terminal.

 ## Quality of life
 - Identify project root based on common files.
   - Detect the name of the binary

+## Completed
+- (fb9a91) Tab completion for file names when prompts are enabled.
+For both specifying source and binary files.

 ## Additional notes
 This file contains features that I want to have implemented.